Full page view

 Like the much longer genealogies of Jesus found in the Gospels of Matthew and Luke, the Jesse Tree is a wonderful device for teaching two things: the great stories of the redemption of the people of God before Jesus and the important concept of God's eternal plan that stretches back to the beginning of time, as well as forward to the end of time.
 While the medieval Jesse Tree focused on a smaller window of time, from Jesse to Jesus, the Gospel genealogies are more inclusive.
 Matthew begins with Abraham, and Luke goes all the way back to Adam.
 We are not sure when people began using the Jesse Tree as an Advent activity or devotion, but it is one we highly recommend.
 Modern Jesse Trees have generally taken the lead of the Gospels and begin with Adam and Eve, the ancestors of us all.
 Some go a step further, and include the story of the creation of the world.
 The number of people who are included varies and, since the length of Advent varies, a little flexibility is necessary, though we find it curious that many modern Jesse Trees actually skip over Jesse!

 There are a variety of ways to make a Jesse Tree.
 An evergreen tree, or an artificial version of an evergreen, may be used as a Jesse Tree in Advent and then, with a change or addition of ornaments, as a Christmas tree.
 A branch of a tree may be cut and anchored in a pail of soil or sand.
 Our "tree" takes the form of a branching vine, fashioned from garlands of artificial greenery purchased in a craft store and tacked to a wall.
 We liked this arrangement because it allowed us to maintain some of the features of medieval Jesse Trees, where the line of Jesse grows up the central branch, showing the direct line of the family of Jesus.
 As in medieval versions, one of the side branches is set aside for prophets and the other side branch represents the more modern approach that adds the history of salvation before Jesse, from the creation at the base, through Abraham and his descendants, and on to early Israelite figures who were not forebears of the Davidic line.
-We obtained our ornaments from Stained Glass Needle, which markets three different styles of ornaments and also provides a booklet with a reading, commentary, and questions for reflection for each day of Advent.
+We obtained our ornaments from Stained Glass Needle, apparently no longer in business.
+A new site, Jesse Tree Treasures, offers sets of 28 or 40 ornaments for a four week or for a forty day Advent.
 Several other resources are available in books and online with ideas and patterns for making your own ornaments, schedules of readings, and other helpful material.
 A children's book by Geraldine McCaughrean has a story a day about the carving of a modern Jesse Tree.
 The possibilities are endless.
 We offer our own Jesse Tree devotion below.
 We also have a Jesse Tree Advent Calendar online: just click here.

 A Daily Jesse Tree Devotion